-- Initiative HE-6.0.2: Increase community health workers (CHWs) among communities of historically marginalized populations to build a workforce that integrates social care into health care delivery. - Collaborate with CHW partners in Michigan to fund training/certification of CHWs for individuals who are from historically marginalized communities and/or people whose primary language is not English.
+- Initiative HE-6.0.2: Increase CHWs among communities of historically marginalized populations to build a workforce that integrates social care into health care delivery. - Collaborate with CHW partners in Michigan to fund training/certification of CHWs for individuals who are from historically marginalized communities and/or people whose primary language is not English.